Applications for MFVI Program Two are Now Open. Click here to apply.

 A financially vital UCC authorized minister is one who not only anticipates and plans for economic changes, but is ready to strategically respond when financial challenges arise in their own life and the life of their ministry setting.

 Ministers' Financial Vitality Initiative (MFVI), a five-year Faith and Personal Finance program of the Pension Boards, empowers UCC ministers with the financial tools and strategies they'll need to manage their personal and educational debt so they can serve their ministries more effectively.

-In particular, MFVI will support ministers from historically-underrepresented groups within the denomination such as, but not limited to, people of color, LGBTQ persons, people living with disabilities, and clergy under 30, but any authorized UCC minister can now apply.
+MFVI will support ministers from historically-underrepresented groups within the denomination such as, but not limited to, people of color, LGBTQ persons, people living with disabilities, and clergy under 30, but any authorized UCC minister can now apply.

 MFVI was made possible by a $1 million grant awarded to PBUCC by the Lilly Endowment's National Initiative to Address Economic Challenges Facing Pastoral Leaders.
 The Pension Boards was awarded a second Lilly grant in late 2019 that allows us to expand the program to include all authorized UCC ministers.
 Here is a summary of the program elements:

 "Personal financial wellness is essential to the life of the whole Church.
 Ministers can more effectively serve their churches if they are not distracted by overwhelming financial burdens."